The Complexity of Learning Acyclic Conditional Preference Networks: Acknowledgements

 \section{Acknowledgements}

 The authors would like to express their gratitude to the reviewers, whose detailed comments helped to improve the quality of this article.

-Eisa Alanazi's research was supported by the Saudi Cultural Bureau in Canada.
 Malek Mouhoub and Sandra Zilles were supported by the Discovery Grant program of the Natural Sciences and Engineering Research Council of Canada (NSERC).
 Sandra Zilles was also supported by the NSERC Canada Research Chairs program.